anyswap/multichain-smart-contracts/contracts/anycall/v7/README.md

 ### 5. if choose `pay fee on destination chain`, the deposit/withdraw pool is changed

-in anycall v6 version, the deposit/withdraw pool is `AnyCallV6Proxy` contract address
+in anycall v6 version, the deposit/withdraw pool is `AnyCallV6Proxy` contract address. the fee is charged from address of `the app contract address on the source chain`

-in anycall v7 version, the deposit/withdraw pool is `AnycallV7Config` contract address
+in anycall v7 version, the deposit/withdraw pool is `AnycallV7Config` contract address. the fee is charged from address of `the app contract address on the destination chain` (because we may have multiple source chains)

+>Note: the app must check the peer and context are right!
+>
+>ref. `_getAndCheckPeer` and `_getAndCheckContext` in `app-examples/AppBase.sol`
+>
+> if the app want to support `pay fee on destination chain`,
+> the app is suggest to wrapper the interface `IFeePool` functions.
+>
+>ref. `depositFee` and `withdrawFee` in `app-examples/AppBase.sol`

 ### 6. AnyCallV6Proxy::anyCall function prototype is changed